 Discussion and conclusion

 The results can be summarised in four dimensions.
 The first dimension tested is the way of chip sampling and related CNN architecture.
 It seems clear that the baseline image classification is limited.
-However, the sliding approach does not come with significant performance benefits compared to multi-output regression, which shall be preferred in a use case like signature detec- tion.
+However, the sliding approach does not come with significant performance benefits compared to multi-output regression, which shall be preferred in a use case like signature detection.
 Multi-output regression seems to be better due to its ability to implicitly capture co-location.
 While BIC and SIC-based models have no information on the geographical relationship between neighbouring signature types, MOR directly captures these as chips often cross multiple signature types.
 This behaviour is unique to geographical problems.
 Aspatial image classification tasks are not able to encode distance between two types in this way.
 Still, sliding significantly improves the performance when considering the global Macro F1 score and within-class accuracy, making it a viable option if we want to stick to the traditional image classification approach.

 The second dimension is the chip size.
 Except for Join Counts statistics, we see a positive relationship between model performance and the extent our chips cover.
 This is an expected outcome as the larger the chip is, the more information it contains.
 However, we cannot blindly follow larger is better logic as signature types are composed of granular geometries, and we see a sampling issue when the chip size grows.
 While that can be partially mitigated by using MOR for single-class prediction, it needs to be considered in model architecture.
 The results do not suggest that one of the options is the sweet spot of the balance between sample size and amount of within-a-chip data.